deepsense-ai/seahorse/docs/workflowfile.md

 #### Connections

-Connections represent flow of data.
-Data from one operation output port can be connected to another operation input port.
+Connections between the operations represent the flow of data.
+Data from one operation's output port can be connected to another operation's input port.

 | Property | Subproperty | Description |
 | --- | --- | --- |